Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 More use of fast cells -> may have hold time violations and consume more area and power More use of slow cells -> may result in sluggish ckt, may not meet performance

-Synthesizer - 1st will do syntactical check and start to map the design.
+A Synthesizer will first do a syntactical check and then start to map the design.
-Module maps to top level ports of the design. assign -> mux always -> flop clk and reset and internal connections are made.
+- Module maps to top level ports of the design.
+- assign is realized as mux
+- always block is realized as a flop
+- clk and reset and internal connections are made.

 ![d1sk3l3_1](/images/d1sk3l3_1.png)